Icarus-afk/Cartographer/docs/troubleshooting.md

 # If that returns 0, the model needs to download
 # First run downloads ~33MB model
 # Check network connectivity if it hangs

+# You can set a HuggingFace token if needed
+export HF_TOKEN=your_token_here
 ```

 ### Query planner gives wrong intent

-If `cartographer query "something"` runs the wrong strategy:
+If `cartographer query "something"` runs the wrong analysis strategy:

 - Be more specific: use "architecture" instead of "what is the architecture"
 - Use the explicit command: `cartographer architecture --detect` instead of `query`
+- Use verbose mode to see what intent was detected: `cartographer query -v "your question"`
 - The intent detection is keyword-based — overly vague queries fall back to plain search

+---

 ## Architecture Detection